Security forces hunt militants after storming town near Cairo

 But army chief Abdel Fattah al-Sisi, who ousted Mursi, is highly popular, and few doubt that, if he chose to run for president, he would win.

-Twenty six people were wounded at a demonstrations in various provinces in Egypt on Friday in clashes between Mursi supporters and opponents, medical officials said.
+Two people were wounded at a demonstration on Friday in clashes between Mursi supporters and opponents in the city of Suez, security officials said.

 In Sinai, a bomb blew up near three buses carrying soldiers towards Rafah, near the border with Gaza, but there were no injuries, security sources said.